There Is No Centre

-Belly of the Whale
+Belly of the Whale, (2018-ongoing)

-Traces of each viewer’s navigational path are visualized dynamically as a ghostly specter, and remain visible for the duration of the exhibition.
-As more visitors explore the artwork, more pathways will appear, eventually overtaking the ship with a fog of movement.
-Viewers have the choice to either follow existing paths, or create their own.
+Data traces of each viewer’s navigational path are visualized dynamically as a ghostly spectre and remain visible during THERE IS NO CENTRE’s exhibition run.
+As more visitors explore the interactive website, more pathways will appear, eventually overtaking the ship with a fog of movement.
+Viewers have the choice to either follow existing paths or create their own.

-Moving beyond a simple virtual space, Belly of the Whale becomes a real-time, living environment inhabited and changed by those who have visited.
-The collecting of micro-pathways of audience movements symbolically reflect macro-migration patterns and systemic structures of surveillance capitalism.
-By capturing data, the viewer’s navigation of the artwork becomes an observable, quantifiable experience.
+Moving beyond a simple virtual space, Belly of the Whale becomes a real-time living environment inhabited and changed by those who have visited.
+The micro-pathway collecting of audience movements symbolically reflects surveillance capitalism’s macro-migration patterns and systemic structures.
+By capturing data, the viewer’s navigation of the interactive website becomes an observable, quantifiable art experience.
 What happens when artworks become a source of data collection?

 Xuan Ye 叶轩 works across various contexts of art, music, design and technology.
 Their works cohere around hacking-informed noisemaking, the erratum and the untranslatable.
 They make bots, edibles, digital neon signs and other multisensory networked experiences synthesizing language, code, sound, body, image, data, light, and time.